calculating/instagram-bots/README.md

-Automated social arbitrage between Reddit and Instagram.
+Scrape Reddit posts from various sources and crosspost to Instagram, while also auto-following to grow accounts.